yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2022/index.md

 As the saying goes, "the first step is always the hardest".
 And for byte[], indeed it was; his biggest challenge: "Not knowing where to start".

-byte[] had the networking code written and working, but did not initially understand to tie it with the threading code.
+byte[] had the networking code written and working, but did not initially understand how to tie it with the threading code.
 After some healthy brainstorming sessions with other devs, he eventually figured out solutions for the challenges he was facing.

 ### Changes